emanuelefaja/guide2life/health/losing-weight.md

 In particular, processed foods high in refined carbohydrates and added sugars have been shown to disrupt the hormones that regulate hunger, fullness and fat storage - especially insulin.
 When we eat refined carbs and sugar, we get a rapid spike in blood glucose.
 The body responds by releasing large amounts of insulin to shuttle the glucose out of the bloodstream.
 Over time, a diet consistently high in processed carbs can lead to chronically elevated insulin levels.

 > [!TIP] 🧠 Brain Meet World
-> Guide2Life covers in-depth the mismatch between our evolutionary psychology, powered by our 200,000 year old brains and modern lifestyle in our section [Brain Meet World. ](/start/brain-meet-world)
+> Guide2Life covers in-depth the mismatch between our evolutionary psychology, powered by our 200,000 year old brains and modern lifestyle in our section [Brain Meets World. ](/start/brain-meets-world)
 >
 > Modern diets are another example where the environment has changed much faster than the rate of evolution and our ability to adapt.